Giorgio Ambrosoli: Death

 On 11 July 1979, only hours after talking to US authorities, Ambrosoli was shot dead by three Mafia hitmen commissioned by Michele Sindona.

 Sindona feared that Ambrosoli would expose his manipulations in the Banca Privata Italiana case.
 Shortly before he was killed, the American Mafia hitman William Arico, a convicted bank robber, invoked the name of Giulio Andreotti – the influential Christian Democrat politician close to Sindona – in a threatening phone call taped by Ambrosoli.
 Arico fell to his death while trying to escape from a federal prison in New York in 1984.
 Andreotti later replied in an interview that Ambrosoli "was a person who, in Romanesque words, was looking for it".

 In 1986 Sindona was sentenced to life imprisonment for having ordered the murder.

 Mafia involvement in murder

 According to the mafioso turned government witness (pentito) Francesco Marino Mannoia, Sindona laundered the proceeds of heroin trafficking for the Bontade-Spatola-Inzerillo-Gambino network.
 The mafiosi were determined to get their money back and would have played an important role in Sindona's attempt to save his banks.

 Ambrosoli was killed shortly after he had a talk with Palermo Police chief Boris Giuliano, who discovered cheques and other documents which indicated that Sindona had been recycling the proceeds from heroin sales by the Mafia through the Vatican Bank to his Amincor Bank in Switzerland.
 Ten days after the killing of Ambrosoli, Giuliano was shot and killed by the Mafia on 21 July 1979.

 Ambrosoli was posthumously awarded with a medal for civic heroism.

+Legacy

-In 1995 a film about him was made, entitled A Middle-Class Hero, directed by Michele Placido.
+In 1995, a film about Ambrosoli was made, entitled A Middle-Class Hero and directed by Michele Placido.

+In February 2026, Ambrosoli was the subject of a play by Leonardo Torrini, Fino a Ritornare Sulle Labbra: La storia di Giorgio Ambrosoli ("Until it Returns to the Lips: The Story of Giorgio Ambrosoli"), performed at Teatro Puccini in Florence.